If you would like to book a room, click here.

 Click here to see the wonderful hotel rooms at Villa Augustus!

 Would you like to know more?
-Click here if you would prefer a guided tour of the hotel, the garden, the market, the kitchen and the restaurant!
+Click here to read the history of the water tower on the Wantij and how it became Villa Augustus.
+Or here if you would prefer a guided tour of the hotel, the garden, the market, the kitchen and the restaurant!
 Or here for a boat trip through the historic centre of Dordrecht or to the Hollandsche Biesbosch nature reserve.